 Speaking Common

-By Austin Conrad
+by Austin Conrad

 Fantasy worlds often include a single “common” language spoken by a majority of the setting’s inhabitants.
 Often simply called Common, this shared language smooths over communication challenges in both fiction and games.
 Dungeons & Dragons is perhaps the most infamous example of a work utilizing Common in this way.
 This convenience is present in fantasies from the “Westron” of Tolkien through to George R.R.
 Martin’s “common tongue” of Westeros.